 3. Performing cross-site operations with the CLI

-Use the Infinispan command line interface (CLI) to connect to Infinispan Server clusters, manage sites, and push state transfer to backup locations.
+Use the Infinispan command line interface (CLI) to connect to Infinispan Server clusters, manage clusters, and push state transfer to backup locations.

 3.1.
 Bringing backup locations offline and online